- You do not have to be a therapist or mental health professional.

 - To be listed in the meetings list, some key information is required by The Morris Center.

-- Two stories of starting a group: Scott and Catherine.
+- Two stories about starting a group: Scott and Catherine.

 You do not have to be a professional therapist to start an ASCA support group.
 There are two types of groups: